A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - Interrogating Tsuto: Conditional XP, 50xp for DC 14, 75xp for DC 17, 100xp for DC 20.
 Result of roll indicates how much info he spills, up to GM.
     - Rescuing Ameiko: 40xp for rescuing her.
 60xp for healing her to full.
   - **Loot:**
-    - Ameiko rewards the Party with free lodging at the Rusty Dragon for life (worth 35sp per week each)
+    - For rescuing Ameiko she rewards the Party with free lodging at the Rusty Dragon for life (worth 35sp per week each when in town)
-    - Ameiko also rewards the PCs with +1 Weapon Potency rune (P2).
+    - If Tsuto got away then Ameiko also rewards the PCs with +1 Weapon Potency rune (P2).

 Tsuto Kaijitsu {Half-Elf; Monk/Rogue} Creature 4
 CE, Medium.
 Laborer;